Pay raise guide: when and how much to give employees

 3. For a unique talent or ability

 If someone on your team would be difficult to replace, a raise could encourage them to stay.
-And that'll probably be more cost-effective than searching for a hard-to-find replacement.
+In some cases, increasing pay to retain a hard-to-replace employee may cost less than recruiting and onboarding a replacement.

 4. For loyalty and long service

-This isn't so common these days, as the employment market is fluid.
+Long-service-based pay increases are less emphasised in some modern reward strategies, which often place more weight on market rates, skills, and performance.
 But if an employee has been with you through some tough times and helped your business survive, you might think about giving them a raise.

 5. For taking on new responsibilities